You have submitted your annual tax return and sigh a sigh of relieve as you sit back and plan how you will be spending your SARS refund.

 BUT WAIT!
 WHAT?!
 You have been selected for a verification or audit!

-Being selected for a verification or audit is more common than you might think:
+Being selected for a SARS audit or verification is more common than you might think:

 The number of verifications / audits conducted during the 2012/2013 tax season rose by 42% compared to the previous year.